 He holds a BA (Hons) from the University of Oxford.

-James is a member of the Senior Leadership Team and the Governance Committee and attends meetings of the Audit Committee by invitation.
+James is a member of the Senior Leadership Team, the Governance Committee and the Group Risk Management Committee and attends meetings of the Audit Committee by invitation.

 Ian Tyler was appointed as non-executive Chairman in May 2014.